Applicability and Administration

 - Stewardship.
 The Principal Investigator (“PI”) is responsible for the collection, management, and retention of Research Data.
 When there is more than one PI, then there must be an explicit agreement identifying who will fulfill which responsibilities under this policy.
 PIs should adopt an orderly system of data organization and should communicate the chosen system to all members of a research group and to the appropriate administrative personnel, where applicable.
 Particularly for long-term research projects, PIs should establish and maintain procedures for the protection of essential Research Data in the event of a natural disaster or other emergency.
 It is acknowledged that there are federal regulations and University policies that may govern the stewardship of Research Data when dealing with allegations of research misconduct.

 - Access.
 The PI generally shall determine who has access to Research Data generated within his or her project, provided that where necessary to assure needed and appropriate access, the University has the option to take custody of any or all Research Data.
 Generally, the PI has an obligation to share data and specimens with his/her research project co-investigators during and after completion of the project, except when such sharing would lead to overlap of effort (e.g. similar data analyses for publication on the same topic), reduction in finite specimen resources that would seriously limit the PI’s future use, or where confidentiality agreements or IRB restrictions limit the sharing of specimens or other data.
-Disputes between investigators will be resolved as described in section 6.
+Disputes between investigators will be resolved as described in the Dispute Review Procedure section.

 Preservation of Research Data